Technology

 Electronic Signature Versus Digital Signature Explained

 Do you know the difference between an electronic signature and a digital signature?
-If you’re like the majority of digital users, you’ll assume a digital signature is an eSignature – right?
+If you’re like most digital users, you’ll assume a digital signature is an eSignature – right?
 Umm wrong.
 While both terms are often used interchangeably, they have different functions and features, and in this article, we will explain what they are, just so you can spread the word.

 What is an e-Signature, vs a Digital Signature?

-The infographic on OneSpan’s blog says an eSignature is a legal concept and its use is for contracts shared digitally.
-The action of signing the document is showing the user’s or signatory’s intent to agree to the terms.
+The infographic on OneSpan’s blog says an eSignature is a legal concept, and its use is for contracts shared digitally.
+The signing of the document shows the user’s or signatory’s intent to agree to the terms.

 Significance of E-signature